Selecting Your Major

 Selecting your major is important, so let’s dispel some common myths:

-Some students think that they will be gated from specific majors based on limited space, the major’s popularity, or their grades.
-This is untrue; all EngSci majors are open to all EngSci students provided they maintain a clear academic standing as per U of T Engineering guidelines.
-You do not need to compete with anyone for major spots, and you can select whichever major you want!
+All EngSci majors are open to all EngSci students provided they maintain a clear academic standing as per U of T Engineering guidelines and apply for their major by the major selection deadline.
+You don’t need to compete with anyone for major spots, and you can select whichever major you want!

-Some students believe that their career path for the rest of their lives will be strictly dictated by their major.
-EngSci’s Academic Advisor for Years 3 & 4, Brendan Heath, dubbed this idea as the “golden straight jacket”.
-This is not true!
+Some students believe their entire lives will be dictated by their major.
+EngSci’s Academic Advisor for Years 3 & 4, Brendan Heath, dubbed this idea as the “golden straight jacket.”

 For more information on the EngSci foundation and upper years check out the EngSci Overview.